ganeti/ganeti/man/hspace.rst

 allocation.
 It uses the exact same allocation algorithm as the hail iallocator plugin in *allocate* mode.

-The output of the program is designed to interpreted as a shell fragment (or parsed as a *key=value* file).
+The output of the program is designed either for human consumption (the default) or, when enabled with the ``--machine-readable`` option (described further below), for machine consumption.
+In the latter case, it is intended to interpreted as a shell fragment (or parsed as a *key=value* file).
 Options which extend the output (e.g. -p, -v) will output the additional information on stderr (such that the stdout is still parseable).

-The following keys are available in the output of the script (all prefixed with *HTS_*):
+The following keys are available in the machine-readable output of the script (all prefixed with *HTS_*):

 SPEC_MEM, SPEC_DSK, SPEC_CPU, SPEC_RQN, SPEC_DISK_TEMPLATE
   These represent the specifications of the instance model used for allocation (the memory, disk, cpu, requested nodes, disk template).

-TSPEC_INI_MEM, TSPEC_INI_DSK, TSPEC_INI_CPU
+TSPEC_INI_MEM, TSPEC_INI_DSK, TSPEC_INI_CPU, ...
   Only defined when the tiered mode allocation is enabled, these are similar to the above specifications but show the initial starting spec for tiered allocation.